Resources

 Linting can be ran directly from your design tool using the "Run In Aldec ALINT-PRO" feature available in Active-HDL.
 This feature can either generate a new tcl script that automatically converts the design workspace and performs linting or can use an existing script to perform after launching the ALINT-PRO software.

-ALINT-PRO Demonstration Videos
+ALINT-PRO Tutorial Videos

 3.2 3rd Party Flows: Vivado TCL store Integration